luomus/species-challenge/README.md

 ### Features todo

 - Test:
-    - If some assertions fails, also trashing the participation wil faill, which make all future tests fail as well.
+    - Check: If some assertions fail, also trashing the participation will fail, which can leave undeleted participations behind.
+    - Login fails intermittently with "TypeError: can only concatenate str (not "NoneType") to str"
 - For 2025:
     - Handling higher taxa (is uses adds rikkavoikukka, don't add voikukat to taxon_count)
     - Accessibility